Catrobat/Catblocks/docker/po-review/README.md

 [CATBLOCKS](https://github.com/Catrobat/Catblocks) PO-Review docker container

 The container clones and builds the project during startup.
-This allows docker image-reusevfor all upcoming PO-Reviews.
+This allows docker image-reuse for all upcoming PO-Reviews.
 Only the entrypoint.sh file needs to be updated.
 This file also includes the `COMMITHASH` to fetch.

 When not able to access the webserver: verify that you bind the `SERVERPORT -p 8080:8080` properly, otherwise the host